yumexxx/gardening-electronics/water level sensor/README (short).md

 9. With the pointy end of the second skewer, poke a hole through the designated mark, and push the skewer through until at least 7" of the skewer is below the cardboard.
 Stick the styrofoam block into the middle of this second skewer.

 **Last step before testing!** Download your rough draft code onto the micro:bit, attach the battery pack (not pictured), and securely tape the micro:bit and battery pack onto the cardboard.

-### Test and prototype!
-Run the code on your micro:bit to see how your program works along with your physical structure.
-**Do not worry if your plan doesn't function as you expected right away, it is important to embrace the testing & prototyping process.**
-_Right now, see..._
-- how does your device 'react' when you manually change the water level (try pouring in more water to a small cup or bowl)?
-- does the micro:bit display data as you expected?
-- how can you consider the micro:bit's energy use in your program design? consider how often you display data, whether it be automatically or in reaction to user interaction
-_...over time, observe_
-- how does your structure hold up in the environment? does it fit into the workflow of your garden?
-- how reliable is the micro:bit water level display?
-- can you access the data/display easily and quickly? are you provided too little, too much, or just enough data?

-#### Nice job!
-You did it :).
-As you incorporate a water level sensor into your garden, you will see over time what features work, and what features can be improved to fit in with the garden as it evolves.
-Based on where your interests lie, feel free to let this sensor run on its own and interact how you've designed, observing occasionally for any desired adjustments, or try out some of the extensions on this project below.

-# Possible Extensions :)u]
-- connect to an automatic pump to water system (see micro:bit soil moisture tutorial **to be updated soon** with pump guide)
-- log water level data over time to track the well-being of your hydroponics system (especially as you make changes to the set-up)
-- (if micro:bit V2 is available) use two micro:bits to transmit and display data (one as a sensor and one as a receiver/displayer)